Hollywood is developing its most ambitious NFT project yet during crypto winter

 “We’re finally getting to a moment where I see a lot of convergence on how we think about what the future of storytelling, the future between creator and community,” says Sharad Devarajan, cofounder of Dinosaurs vs. Aliens‘s publisher Liquid Comics.
 “This isn’t a romantic comedy.
 This is a massive universe that Barry had created where there’s so much that we can unlock now.”

-There are no firm details on what IP rights NFT holders will have, e.g. will they be able to use their NFTs in any commercial way.
+There are no firm details on what IP rights NFT holders will have, e.g., will they be able to use their NFTs in any commercial way?
 But Devarajan is clear on cultivating “creative alignment” with the community.
 Orange Comet wants to effectively bridge NFT enthusiasts who are just prowling around the for the next big project and existing fans of entertainment properties like Dinosaurs vs. Aliens.
 In the case of The Walking Dead‘s NFT drops with Orange Comet, 75% of the buyers had never seen an episode of the show and 25% have never bought an NFT before.

 “This is all about a value proposition for both NFT buyers and fans,” Broome says.
 “Give them content that truly excites them and gets them engaged, and you’re off to the races in a massive way.
 Provide mediocre, run-of-the-mill work, like most projects in this space, and you are going to struggle.”